跳到主要內容

 【Mission】

-The "Geriatric Health Promotion Micro-Course" integrates general education and departmental courses through thematic issues, addressing social changes and knowledge development.
-It combines courses on social responsibility, practical application, and self-directed learning to design various thematic micro-courses.
-This approach aims to enhance students' interdisciplinary integration abilities, nurture STEAM talent, and lay the foundation for holistic education.
+The Micro-Program in Exercise and Health Promotion connects courses across various general education disciplines and academic departments through core thematic issues.
+In response to societal changes and the advancement of knowledge, it integrates courses related to social responsibility, practical application, and self-directed learning to systematically map out various thematic micro-programs.
+The goal is to enhance students' interdisciplinary integration skills, cultivate STEAM talents, and lay a solid foundation for holistic education.

 【Course Planning】